Back

 Arrival of David Maziere on the Skelton

-JANUARY 7
+January 7

-JANUARY 23
+January 23

 Arrival of convict ship Mary II.
-Master Charles Arcoll , surgeon John Rodmell

-FEBRUARY 4
+February 4

-Arrival in Van Diemen's Land of the Britomart with Hunter Valley settlers John Galt Smith, Robert and Helenus Scott
+Arrival in Van Diemen's Land of the vessel Britomart with Hunter Valley settlers John Galt Smith, Robert and Helenus Scott

-MARCH 9
+March 9

-MARCH 9
+March 9

 Commercially successful honey-producing bees imported to NSW by Captain John Wallis on the convict ship Isabella

-MARCH 11
+March 11

-Arrival of convict ship Shipley.
-Master.
+Arrival of convict ship Shipley, Master.
 L.W.
 Moncreif.
 Surgeon George S. Rutherford

-MAY 19
+May 19

 Arrival in NSW of Captain Samuel Wright on the Richmond

-MAY 20
+May 20

 James Croft per Lady Castlereagh appointed gaol keeper at Newcastle gaol